a-kalinin/toast-me/README.md

 * Exported in a [umd](https://github.com/umdjs/umd) format so works everywhere.
 * Customizable
 * Light-weight (15kB until gzip, 5kB zipped)
-* Supports actions
+* Supports actions' button inside toast
+* Closeable
-* Pauses toast on hover
+* Pauses toast's timer on hover
+* Accepts CSS classes for styling

 ## How to use
 ##### Install package from npm